 The ongoing impact of Coronavirus (COVID-19)

-There has been a lot of change in the world recently as a result of the COVID-19 outbreak.
-It’s forced us to start to change the way we live our daily lives.
+There has been a lot of change in the world recently as a result of the COVID-19 pandemic.
+It has forced us to start to change the way we live our daily lives.
 This rapid change might make you feel more anxious, stressed and uncertain of what the future holds. eCliPSE has some resources to help you through this challenging time.

 eCliPSE COVID-19 Mental Health Program